ColetteDigio/WebServerLogAnalyzer/README.md

 3. The result list that is showing - how do I know which 1 has the 1 request? (done)
 4. Evidence of test coverage - Jacoco report (done)
     - Jacoco dependency into pom file
-[//]: # (    Increase test coverage percentage to 80%- )
+    - introduce minimal test coverage %
 5. What happen when the file gets too big, think about another implementation that may take care of big log file. check JVM
     - How do I run and test performance on my local?
 (TBC)
 6. Static method - treat it as it was a bigger exercise.
 We won't be using static method everywhere (done)
 7. QA manager - what other cases would you think of to make the app more production ready?
-   - empty file
+   - empty file (done)
-   - malformed log file
+   - encoding (done)
-   - large log file
+   - handling large log file (same as point 5)
    - performance
-8. LOGGING!
+   - LOGGING! (done)